jacquelinegarrahan/MD_SurrogateModel_Demo_20200206/README.md

 ## Development

 In addition to the project environmment a .yml file has been included for a development environment `environment-dev.yml`.
-If using this library, you can also make use of the package pre-commit hooks, which will format the code using black formatting (https://github.com/psf/black) before committing to the actual package.
+Using this environment, you can also make use of the package pre-commit hooks, which will format the code using black formatting (https://github.com/psf/black) before pushing any commits to github.

 These can be set up by running the following command inside the `online-surrogate-model-dev` conda environment:
 `pre-commit install`